optakt/optakt.github.io/content/knowledge/flare_architecure.md

 The F-Asset system gives the supported cryptos the capability to run smart contracts without any changes to the underlying blockchain.
 The reason to do so is that nearly 65% of the value on public blockchains cannot be currently used in a trustless manner with smart contracts.

-Two important parties in the F-Asset System are responsible for issuing F-Assets: Agents and Originators.
+Two important parties in the F-Asset System are responsible for issuing F-Assets: _agents_ and _originators_.
 An originator is a person or an institution that wants to convert their cryptocurrency into an F-asset, and an agent (more likely to be an institution) is a participant on the Flare network that issues the F-asset desired by the originator.
 Agents are also responsible for posting and managing the FLR collateral used to back the minting of F-Assets.
 Additionally, as F-Asset holders have the right to claim the underlying asset, the agents are responsible for honoring redemptions promptly.